Gas Safety Inspections Maldon

 Are you a landlord in or around Maldon?

-You’re probably aware that your gas appliances, chimneys and flues must be checked annually for your tenants and that it’s a legal requirement to ensure your property is safe.
+You’re probably aware that your gas appliances (such as Boilers), chimneys and flues must be checked annually for your tenants and that it’s a legal requirement to ensure your property is safe.

 Here’s some legislation from hse.gov.uk